-In June 2020, the GASB issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-an amendment of GASB Statements No. 14 and No. 84, supersession of GASB Statement No. 32.
+In June 2020, the GASB issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans-An Amendment of GASB Statements No. 14 and No. 84, and a Supersession of GASB Statement No. 32.
 The primary objectives of this statement are to (1) increase consistency and comparability related to the reporting of fiduciary component units in circumstances in which a potential component unit does not have a governing board and the primary government performs the duties that a governing board typically would perform; (2) mitigate costs associated with the reporting of certain defined contribution pension plans, defined contribution other postemployment benefit (OPEB) plans, and employee benefit plans other than pension plans or OPEB plans (other employee benefit plans) as fiduciary component units in fiduciary fund financial statements; and (3) enhance the relevance, consistency, and comparability of the accounting and financial reporting for Internal Revenue Code (IRC) Section 457 deferred compensation plans (Section 457 plans) that meet the definition of a pension plan and for benefits provided through those plans.
-Paragraph 4 and 5 of this statement are effective immediately; all other requirements of this statement are effective for reporting periods beginning after June 15, 2021.
-The Agency has determined that GASB Statement No. 97, paragraph 4 and 5, is not applicable in this report.
-The Agency is evaluating the impact, if any, upon its financial position, results of the operations, or cash flows upon adoption.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2021.
+The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption.